Quantifying Local Point-Group-Symmetry Order in Complex Particle Systems: Theory and Methods

 \subsubsection{Point group order parameter implementation}

-PGOP calculations require specifying the target point group symmetry, Gaussian widths, and the positions of neighboring particles (neighbor list) with respect to the point of interest (query point; see Figure \ref{fig:method}\textbf{A} and \textbf{B}).
+PGOP calculations require specifying the target point group symmetry, Gaussian widths, and the positions of neighboring particles (neighbor list) with respect to the point of interest (query point; see Figure \ref{fig:method} \textbf{A} and \textbf{B}).
 Neighborhoods may also be evaluated at arbitrary (non-particle) locations.
 Symmetry operations are computed in $\mathbb{R}^3$ representation for the selected point group.
-A detailed summary of the symmetry operations for each point group, along with their matrix representations, is provided in the Supplementary Information SI1.
+A detailed summary of the symmetry operations for each point group, along with their matrix representations, is provided in the Supplementary Material SM1.

 Neighborhoods are constructed using \textit{freud}\cite{dice_analyzing_2019,ramasubramani_freud_2020} for each query point and then symmetrized via group action.
-For each symmetry operator in the selected point group (Figure \ref{fig:method}\textbf{C}), we apply its $\mathbb{R}^3$ representation to the computed neighborhood coordinates relative to the query point, generating the corresponding symmetrized neighborhood (Figure \ref{fig:method}\textbf{D}-\textbf{F}).
+For each symmetry operator in the selected point group (Figure \ref{fig:method} \textbf{C}), we apply its $\mathbb{R}^3$ representation to the computed neighborhood coordinates relative to the query point, generating the corresponding symmetrized neighborhood (Figure \ref{fig:method} \textbf{D}-\textbf{F}).

-Next, normalized Gaussians are placed at particle positions in both symmetrized and original neighborhoods (Figure \ref{fig:method} \textbf{D}-\textbf{F}).
-To quantify similarity between symmetrized and unsymmetrized neighbor positions, we use the Bhattacharyya coefficient (BC).\cite{bhattacharyya_measure_1943,bhattacharyya_measure_1946,kashyap_perfect_2019} BC measures the similarity between two distributions and is closely related to their overlap.
-Derivations for the BCs involving Gaussian distributions are provided in the Supplementary Information SI2.
+Next, for each symmetrized configuration generated by its corresponding symmetry operator, we place normalized Gaussians at the particle positions in both the symmetrized and original neighborhoods (Figure \ref{fig:method} \textbf{D}-\textbf{F}).
+To quantify similarity between symmetrized and original neighbor positions, we use the Bhattacharyya coefficient (BC).\cite{bhattacharyya_measure_1943,bhattacharyya_measure_1946,kashyap_perfect_2019} BC measures the similarity between two distributions and is closely related to their overlap.
+Derivations for the BCs involving Gaussian distributions are provided in the Supplementary Material SM2.
 For each symmetrized point, we compute BCs to all original positions and retain the maximum value only.
+This is required in order to keep the OP bounded in the [0,1] range.
 The final PGOP value is the average of these maxima over all symmetrized particles and symmetry operators.

 We then optimize the orientation of the principal axis of symmetry for the specified point group to maximize the PGOP value.
-This is done via $SO(3)$ optimization (see Methods for details).
+This is done via $SO(3)$ optimization.
+The procedure used in this work employs the same approach discussed in thesis by Butler.\cite{butler_development_2024}

 The above steps can be summarized in the following expression for the PGOP: \begin{widetext}

 \end{widetext} where $r$ is the location of the query point in space, $R$ is a set of $N_R$ neighbors around the query point, $S$ is the set of $N_S$ symmetry operators defined by a PG symmetry, $Q$ is the set of rotation matrices used in the optimization, $R_i$ and $R_j$ are single neighbor positions, BC is the Bhattacharya coefficient, $F$ is a function (e.g. a Gaussian) centered at the coordinates of points, and $Q_i$ is a single rotation matrix.